KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 ## II.
 Introduction

-This project is part of the **MeXE 402 - Mechatronics Engineering Elective 2: Data Science and Machine Learning** course midterm exam.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is part of the **MeXE 402 - Mechatronics Engineering Elective 2: Data Science and Machine Learning** course midterm exam.
 The goal of this project is to apply **Linear Regression** and **Logistic Regression** techniques to analyze real-world datasets, including the **Bike Sharing Dataset** and the **Bank Note Authentication UCI data**.
 These two models are essential tools in data science for predicting and classifying outcomes based on input variables.

 ## Overview of Linear Regression